graphprotocol/graph-node/docs/environment-variables.md

   subgraphs locally. _Warning:_ Do not use this in production, as it may cause subgraphs to be only indexed partially.
 - `GRAPH_ETHEREUM_MAX_EVENT_ONLY_RANGE`: Maximum range size for `eth.getLogs`
   requests that dont filter on contract address, only event signature.

 ## Running mapping handlers

-- `GRAPH_EVENT_HANDLER_TIMEOUT`: amount of time an event handler is allowed to take (in seconds, default is unlimited)
+- `GRAPH_MAPPING_HANDLER_TIMEOUT`: amount of time a mapping handler is allowed to take (in seconds, default is unlimited)
 - `GRAPH_IPFS_TIMEOUT`: timeout for ipfs requests.
 In seconds, default is 60. seconds.